-- Living Will.
-A living will or health care directive allows you to name someone to make health care decisions for you if you are unable to make them yourself.
+- Health Care Directive.
+A health care directive or living will allows you to name someone to make health care decisions for you if you are unable to make them yourself.
 It also allows you to make your wishes known about life-sustaining treatment and end-of-life care.
 If you don’t leave your wishes, the burden is on your loved ones to figure out what you want.

 Fortunately, making a valid will and creating other Missouri estate planning documents is easy with online estate planning templates.